Rhys Williams (rugby league): Salford

 In October 2019, Williams signed a contract to join Super League side Salford.
-Williams left London having scored 100 tries for the club in 152 games.

-Salford (Second Spell)

-On 17 October 2020, he played in the 2020 Challenge Cup Final defeat for Salford against Leeds at Wembley Stadium in which he scored a sensational length of the field try.
+On 17 October 2020, he played in the 2020 Challenge Cup Final defeat for Salford against Leeds at Wembley Stadium in which he scored a try running the full length of the field.

+Swinton Lions

+On 27 October 2023 Williams joined Swinton Lions for 2024 on a 2-year deal.
+In February 2020, Williams scored his 200th career try.

+Widnes Vikings

+On 21 January 2025 joined Widnes Vikings in the RFL Championship.

+In September 2025, Williams announced he would be retiring as a player following the end of the season.

 International career

 Williams was named in Wales team to face England at the Keepmoat Stadium, Doncaster prior to England's departure for the 2008 Rugby League World Cup.
 He has subsequently earned a further 9 caps for Wales, including several games during the 2010 Alitalia European Cup.
 During that tournament Williams scored a hat-trick of tries against Scotland.

 Having won the European Cup, Wales earned a spot in the 2011 Rugby League Four Nations.
 Again, Williams was named in the Welsh squad for the end of season tournament, and played for Wales in every match, scoring a try against Australia.

 In 2012, two tries in a fixture against France saw Williams overtake Iestyn Harris to become Wales' all-time leading try scorer.

-He played represented Wales in the 2013 Rugby League World Cup.
+He played again for Wales in the 2013 Rugby League World Cup.

 In October 2014, Williams played in the 2014 European Cup.
 He scored a try in the opening game against Scotland.

 In October and November 2015, Williams played in the 2015 European Cup.

 In October 2016, Williams played in the 2017 World Cup qualifiers, scoring two tries in the country's opening game against Serbia.

 He was selected in the Wales 9s squad for the 2019 Rugby League World Cup 9s.